pazderskipawel/cicd_wp_demo/README.md

   6. Send notifications when build failed or was skipped
 ### Maintenance workflow - activated manually - allows to choose which jobs from below list should be started
   1. List installed wordpress plugins
-  2. Docker images cleanup
   3. Configure wordpress
   4. Perform app validation
   5. Create backup
-### Save Wordpress state (Back up Wordress) - activted by script on runner
+### Save Wordpress state (Back up Wordress), called manually or automatically when container stops
-  1. script:
   1. Create directory for backup
   2. Copy WP files from container
   3. Create db dump from container
-      4. calls workflow
-  2. workflow
   1. Upload backup as `artifact`
   2. Delete backup directory
   3. Delete oldest artifacts
-### Restore Wordpress backup workflow - activated manually (planned to be part of main workflow)
+### Restore Wordpress backup workflow
   1. Find last successfull build id
   2. Download artifact from that run
   3. Upload restored backup to containers
+  4. If any pf this steps fails, plain version of WordPress will be installed
 ## Secrets & Variables
 - Repo uses github action variables and secrets, so no sensitive data shuold be leaked